 - Standards & requirements that must be met in order to become a member of an organization (eg. ISO).

 - Government regulations imposed on specific industries must be adhered to in order to do business.
 These regulations are created to protect the security of individuals, & create national standards of uniformity. (ex. for Healthcare, HIPAA applies & for the financial industry, Federal Financial Institutions Examination Council (FFIEC))

 How: Check with the varying federal, industry & local governing bodies that may have oversight of your business.
 The internet is a great place to start.
 Be sure to include state-specific requirements in addition to Federal, as these do vary.
 Here is a list of websites that can be helpful in your search.

 Step 4: Conduct a business impact analysis

 How?
 You can approach this on your own using various free manual tools such as FEMA’s risk assessment tool.
 You might also bring in a continuity consultant, as the process has many moving parts that may be more easily assessed with outside help.
 There are also software tools that can help you understand the impact across the enterprise & even down to the department level.
 Whichever way you choose, potential loss scenarios should be identified during a risk assessment.
-Consider which operations that may be interrupted by weather, the failure of a supplier of goods or services or delayed deliveries, environmental hazard or natural disaster.
-There are many possible scenarios which should be considered.
-Quantify the impact for your executive team.
+Consider which operations may be interrupted by weather, the failure of a supplier of goods or services or delayed deliveries, environmental hazard, or natural disaster.
+There are many possible scenarios that should be considered.
+Quantify the impact on your executive team.

 Step 5: Money talks: Quantify the financial impact